AtnNaz/AtnNaz/README.md

 ### 👨‍💻 About Me

-I'm **Ali Toprak Naz (Atn)** — an open-source lover, Linux enthusiast, and a developer .
+I'm an open-source enthusiast, Linux user, and developer with a broad technical background.
-I explore everything from backend development to hardware, and from PLCs to embedded systems.
+My work and interests cover backend development, hardware systems, PLCs, and embedded systems.

-Cybersecurity, automation, system design, and mechanical engineering aren’t just hobbies — they are my lifestyle.
+I focus heavily on cybersecurity, automation, system design, and mechanical engineering—fields that I actively explore through hands-on projects and continuous learning.

 ---